CCXLV/discord-bot-ts/README.md

-# Discord bot with discord.js & typescript (switched to discord.py for less memory usage for a simple bot)
+# Discord bot with discord.js & typescript
 discord bot for a server

 ## How to set up